Replacing Eclipse Modeling Framework Service Data Objects with Eclipselink and the Java Persistence API

 The following diagrams illustrate the new workflow for the BOD service:

-- The original BOD service with EMF SDO:
+- The original BOD service using the EMF SDO:

 The JDBCMediator has been replaced with the JPADataMediator, and the IBM JDBCMediator has been replaced with JPA entity manager.